 Accident and Emergency Department Negligence

 Emergency medicine is responsible for nearly 15% of all medical negligence claims.
-A&E departments are high-turnover, fast-paced hospital departments which diagnose and treat patients with some of the most catastrophic injuries.
+A&E departments are high-turnover, fast-paced hospital departments that diagnose and treat patients with some of the most catastrophic injuries.

-Patients also visit with symptoms which may appear to be non-life threatening, and patients are reliant on the skill, knowledge and thoroughness of hospital staff to ensure they are treated to the best possible standards The Law for medical negligence* in Ireland is complicated and is governed by the test set out in the Supreme Court case of Dunne V The National Maternity Hospital (1989).
+Patients also visit with symptoms that may appear to be non-life-threatening, and patients are reliant on the skill, knowledge, and thoroughness of hospital staff to ensure they are treated to the best possible standards The Law for medical negligence* in Ireland is complicated and is governed by the test set out in the Supreme Court case of Dunne V The National Maternity Hospital (1989).
 This case provided that:

-- a medical practitioner was negligent in diagnosis of treatment only if he was guilty of such failure as no other medical practitioner of equal specialist or general status or skill will be guilty of if acting with ordinary care;
+- a medical practitioner was negligent in the diagnosis of treatment only if he was guilty of such failure as no other medical practitioner of equal specialist or general status or skill will be guilty of if acting with ordinary care;

 - a Plaintiff will establish negligence against a medical practitioner by proving his deviation from a general and approved practice only upon proving also that the course taken was one that no other medical practitioner of like specialisation and skill would have followed when taking the ordinary care required from a person of his qualifications.